What does a Field Representative do?

 - Bachelor's degree in Business, Marketing, or a related field.

-- Proven experience as a Field Representative or in a similar role.
+- Proven experience as a Field Representative or similar role.

 - Ability to build and maintain strong client relationships.